ar-android/mini/README.md

 # Mini Text Editor

 I always work with terminal, i love vim and nano text editor.
 And i want to have my own terminal text editor that combine feature of vim and nano.

-So this project i create as my learning material of programming with cpp.
+So this project i create as my learning material of programming with c++.

 ## Compile